 One of the tags that is sweeping across the landscape of college football is the Bash Tag.
 This tag allows the offense to combine misdirection and the read game.

-We have talked multiple time before about the problems a Tight End causes with the Inside Zone Scheme.
+We have talked multiple times before about the problems a Tight End causes with the Inside Zone Scheme.
 By adding an extra gap, the defense must bring another defender down to deal with the run threat.

 The Trio Formation is one of the hardest formations in football to defend.
 If you have the personnel, I personally think this formation causes more issues to a defense than the traditional Trips formation.